iTowns/itowns/docs/tutorials/Display-a-geometry-layer.md

 - the second parameter, `new itowns.THREE.Group()` in our case, is the `THREE.Object3d` the geometry will be attached to.
 Here we won't do something with it, so we can declare a simple anonymous object.
-- the first parameter of the options is `update`: it is the method that will be called to update the layer each time the rendering loop is called.
+- the second parameter of the options is `update`: it is the method that will be called to update the layer each time the rendering loop is called.
 For now let's simply put `itowns.FeatureProcessing.update` and don't touch this method.
-- the second parameter is `convert`, that is more interesting to us.
+- the third parameter is `convert`, that is more interesting to us.
 It is the method that will tell how to use the data to convert it to meshes, and do other operations on it.